danascheider/sim_legacy_frontend/docs/contexts.md

 * `setSessionCookie`: A function, which takes a JWT token from Google as an argument and sets it as the value of the `_sim_google_session` cookie.
 This is used in the `LoginPage` component.
 * `removeSessionCookie`: A function, which takes zero arguments and removes the `_sim_google_session` cookie.
 This is used in logout callbacks.
 * `profileLoadState`: The status of profile data loading, either 'loading' or 'done'
 * `setShouldRedirectTo`: A setter function that immediately causes the user to be redirected to the path passed in.
+If you are logging the user out, you should use the `logOutAndRedirect` function instead.
+* `logOutAndRedirect`: A function that logs the user out with Google, redirects to the `path` passed in, unmounts the context provider, and runs a callback function if one is given.
+The callback function takes no arguments and can be used to clean up refs/unmount consumer components following the redirect.
+* `flashVisible`: Whether the flash message element (if any) should be visible on the page
+* `flashProps`: The props with which to render the flash message element (if any)
+* `displayFlash`: A function that enables you to pass in the flash type, message (or array of messages), and optional header to display a flash message with those values.
+Calls the `setFlashProps` and `setFlashVisible` functions.
+* `hideFlash`: A function that hides any flash message currently visible on a consumer page.

 ### Redirect Behaviour